hyperspy/hyperspy/doc/user_guide/mapped_parameters_structure.rst

     One of 'spectrum' or 'image'.
 It describes how the data is stored in memory.
     If 'spectrum' the spectral data is stored in the faster index.

+time
+    type: datetime.time

+    The acquistion or creation time

+date
+    type: datetime.time

+    The acquistion or creation date

 Variance_estimation
 -------------------